MicroExpNet: An Extremely Small and Fast Model For Expression Recognition From Face Images

 \subsection{Implementation}

-\paragraph{CK+ \& Oulu-CASIA.} For each image in CK+, we apply the Viola Jones~\cite{viola2004robust} face detector, and for each image in Oulu-CASIA we use the already cropped versions.
+\paragraph{CK+ \& Oulu-CASIA} For each image in CK+, we apply the Viola Jones~\cite{viola2004robust} face detector, and for each image in Oulu-CASIA we use the already cropped versions.
 All images are converted to grayscale.
 Then, in order to augment the data, we extract $8$ crops ($4$ from each corner and $4$ from each side) from an image with dimensions of $84$x$84$ for students and $256$x$256$ for the teacher.
 There is no difference on hyperparameter selections for the trainings on CK+ and Oulu-CASIA.
-As done in previous work, we report the average 10-fold cross validation (CV) performance.
+As done in previous work, we report the average 10-fold cross-validation (CV) performance.
 For both the teacher and students, trainings are finalized after $3000$ epochs.

-\paragraph{Teacher Network.} We employ a Inception\_v3 trained on the $1.28$ million training images of ImageNet~\cite{russakovsky2015imagenet}, and fine-tune it on FER datasets.
-The base learning rate is set as $10^{-4}$ and remained constant through iterations, mini-batch size is $64$, and the optimization algorithm is Adam~\cite{kingma2014adam}.
+\paragraph{Teacher Network} We employ a Inception\_v3 network trained on ImageNet \cite{russakovsky2015imagenet}, and fine-tune it on FER datasets.
+The base learning rate is set as $10^{-4}$ and remained constant through iterations, mini-batch size is $64$, and the learning method is Adam~\cite{kingma2014adam}.